Baudet-Antoine/SupplyChain_AgriFood/README.md

 ### Step 5.
 ## Run DAPP.
-* Open a second terminal and enter the client folder
+* Open a second terminal (again Command Prompt) and enter the client folder
   * `cd client`

 * Install all packages in the package.json file